Why Is My Wax Warmer Smoking?

 If you've done everything you could and your wax warmer is still managing to produce black smoke, it may be the perfect time to switch to Devon Wick.
 In our extensive collection, you can find high-quality wax warmers, wax melts with long-lasting fragrance, great-value wax melt tubs, and so much more!

 You deserve a wax warmer that makes your home smell amazing.
-Choose from a wide variety of designs, shapes, and colors--and get 2 FREE bars of wax with every melter!
+Choose from a wide variety of designs, shapes, and colors.

 Back to blog